Heydon/xiao/README.md

 ]
 ```

-This routes object is supplied as the first argument of the instantiated Xiao app.
+This routes array is supplied as the first argument of the instantiated Xiao app.
 The default route — the one the user is directed to when hitting the root of the application — is the second mandatory argument.

 ```
 const app = new Xiao(routes, 'home')